 I love how a couple of tablespoons of rich, wonderful tomato paste adds such a deep tomato flavor to whatever it’s added to.
 I haven’t met a tomato sauce that didn’t love tomato paste!

-Tomato paste is an excellent source of potassium, B vitamins, iron and the potent antioxidant lycopene.
+Tomato paste is an excellent source of potassium, B vitamins, iron, and the potent antioxidant lycopene.
 Studies show men who eat more lycopene have a reduced risk of stroke.
-To get these health benefits, it is recommended that you consumer 4–8 milligrams of lycopene daily, and 1 tablespoon of tomato paste provides approximately 4.5 milligrams.
+To get these health benefits, it is recommended that you consume 4–8 milligrams of lycopene daily, and 1 tablespoon of tomato paste provides approximately 4.5 milligrams.

 Most of us always have a can of tomato paste in the pantry, but did you know you can make your own tomato paste?

 All tomato paste is, really, is tomatoes that have been reduced down and down and down some more.

 To make tomato paste, peel and seed your tomatoes, and then dice them into little pieces.
 Put tomatoes in a single layer in a medium-large saucepan.
 Toss some salt over the tomatoes and cook at medium heat, uncovered, stirring once in a while, until you have tomato paste!
 Be patient because it can take a couple of hours for this to happen.
 Keep the heat low enough that the tomatoes aren’t boiling, but high enough that there’s steam coming from them.

 If you have too many tomatoes to stick to a single layer in a saucepan, put your oven to work.
 Cook the tomatoes, with a good couple of shakes of salt, at 300 degrees.
 Cook uncovered in a roasting pan or dutch oven, stirring every 30 minutes until you’re left with tomato paste.